stevenremot/fronsduk/README.md

 buffer evaluation with the shortcut `C-c C-b`.
 You can also see the assembler output in qzitche-mode using `C-c C-d`.

+There is also a basic flycheck syntax checker for qzitche.
+It returns errors from `qzitchec`.

 ###License###

 This project is released under the GPL v3 license.
 See `LICENSE` for more details.